U.S. Crude-Oil Stockpiles Likely Decreased in DOE Data, Analysts Say -- Update

 By Dan Molinski

-U.S. crude-oil stockpiles are expected to have fallen from the previous week in data due Wednesday from the Energy Department, according to a survey by The Wall Street Journal.
+U.S. crude-oil and refined fuel inventories are expected to see small, across-the-board declines from the previous week in data due Wednesday from the Energy Department, according to a survey by The Wall Street Journal.

-The average of estimates from 10 analysts and traders showed U.S. commercial crude-oil stockpiles are projected to have declined by 1 million barrels for the week ended Sept.
-15. Seven of the forecasters are predicting a decrease while three are expecting an increase.
-Expectations range from a decrease of 3.5 million barrels to an increase of 3.8 million barrels.
+The average of estimates from nine analysts and traders showed U.S. commercial crude-oil stockpiles are projected to have declined by 600,000 barrels for the week ended Sept.
+22. Six of the forecasters are predicting a decrease while three are expecting an increase.
+Expectations range from a decrease of 4 million barrels to an increase of 2.5 million barrels.

 The closely watched inventory data from the DOE's Energy Information Administration is scheduled for release at 10:30 a.m.
-EDT Wednesday.
+ET Wednesday.

-Gasoline inventories are expected to rise by 500,000 barrels from the previous week, according to analysts.
-Estimates range from a decrease of 3 million barrels to an increase of 3.1 million barrels.
+Gasoline inventories are expected to fall by 200,000 barrels from the previous week, according to analysts.
+Estimates range from a decrease of 2 million barrels to an increase of 1.7 million barrels.

-Stocks of distillates, which are mostly diesel fuel, are expected to decrease by 200,000 barrels from the previous week.
-Forecasts range from a decrease of 3 million barrels to an increase of 1.9 million barrels.
+Stocks of distillates, which are mostly diesel fuel, are expected to decrease by 1 million barrels from the previous week.
+Forecasts range from a decrease of 2.6 million barrels to an increase of 1.1 million barrels.

-The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 5.3-million-barrel decrease in crude supplies, a 732,000-barrel rise in gasoline stocks and a 258,000-barrel decrease in diesel inventories, according to a source.
+The American Petroleum Institute, an industry group, said late Tuesday that its own data for the week showed a 1.6-million-barrel increase in crude supplies, a 70,000-barrel fall in gasoline stockpiles and a 1.7-million-barrel drop in diesel inventories, according to a source.

 Write to Dan Molinski at dan.molinski@wsj.com